FrankSommer-64/trac-ticketrpc/README.md

 ### Installation

-1. Download Python wheel
+1. Make sure you are working on the local Python installation used by your trac server, eventually activate appropriate virtual environment

-1. Install wheel into local Python installation used by your trac server with pip
+1. pip install trac_ticketrpc

 1. Enable plugin by adding the following in affected trac.ini files: